Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 # -- Setup Artist in ArpoiseDirectory Back End --

 ## Overview
-The **porPOIse Back End user interface** is an open source project we had used since 2010 with the defunct AR platform LAYAR, and then in 2018 created this modified **ARpoise porPOIse** version for use with ARpoise.
-(If you need to set up a version of porPOIse for yourself, see the [**Original porPOIse Documentation**](#original-porpoise-documentation) linked below at the end of this page.)

 For Hidden Histories we created an **ARpoiseDirectory Back End Directory Service** (accessible only to the admin) at https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php